Happy Birthday Ramsey Lewis

 May 27, 1935

-He got his first piano lessons at four and got his first jazz gig at 15.
+He received his first piano lessons at the age of four and had his first jazz gig at 15.

-In addition to performing and recording he’s very active working with young people and promoting the art as an educator.
+In addition to performing and recording, he is very active in working with young people and promoting the art as an educator.

-The DePaul University graduate formed a trio with former “Cleffs” members Isaac “Redd” Holt and Eldee Young setting his focus on producing a bebop orientated sound.
+A graduate of DePaul University, he formed a trio with former “Cleffs” members Isaac “Redd” Holt and Eldee Young, focusing on producing a bebop-oriented sound.

-In 1966 he was among the most successful American jazz pianists with chart topping hits including “The In Crowd”, “Hang On Sloopy”, and “Wade in the Water”; music all bearing a deep gospel and R&B influence.
+In 1966, he was among the most successful American jazz pianists, with chart-topping hits including “The In Crowd,” “Hang On Sloopy,” and “Wade in the Water”; music that bears a deep gospel and R&B influence.

-During the early 1970s Lewis would often perform on electric piano before reverting to acoustic piano and adding a keyboard player to his band.
+During the early 1970s, Lewis often performed on electric piano before reverting to acoustic piano and adding a keyboard player to his band.

-Beginning in 1990 Ramsey Lewis became the host of the nationally syndicated weekly radio program “Legends of Jazz” and would additionally host the “Ramsey Lewis Morning Show” on Chicago “smooth jazz” radio WNUA until its cancellation in 2009.
+Starting in 1990, Ramsey Lewis became the host of the nationally syndicated weekly radio program “Legends of Jazz,” and he also hosted the “Ramsey Lewis Morning Show” on Chicago’s “smooth jazz” radio WNUA until its cancellation in 2009.

-In 2006 Lewis expanded his role as jazz educator to television with a thirteen episode “Legends of Jazz” series broadcast on PBS.
+In 2006, Lewis expanded his role as a jazz educator to television with a thirteen-episode “Legends of Jazz” series broadcast on PBS.